Parent pointer tree: Use as call stacks

-Mainframe computers using the Burroughs Large Systems architecture and running the MCP operating system can spawn multiple tasks within the same program.
+Mainframe computers using the instruction set architecture of the Burroughs B6500 and its successors, running the MCP operating system, can spawn multiple tasks within the same program.
 Since these were originally ALGOL-based systems they have to support nested functions and the result is that task creation results in a fork in the stack, which Burroughs informally described as a "saguaro stack.".